FabricLabs/maki/docs/resources.md

 Currently, this is done _one time_, at Maki startup.
 The data is never again queried, and the in-memory version is kept until the worker restarts.

+**Important:** Resources currently bypass any middleware.
+Do not expect hooks to work on static content.

 #### Mappers
 Sourced data can have a transformation function, or a `mapper`, applied to it at